-- One episode in particular had Ink Rose falling victim to one pratfall after another while trying to protect a visually-impaired Sweetie Bloom from various hazards, ultimately resulting in Ink falling through a portal to Tartarus.
+- One episode in particular has Ink Rose falling victim to one pratfall after another while trying to protect a visually impaired Sweetie Bloom from various hazards, ultimately resulting in Ink falling through a portal to Tartarus.

-- Staring Down Cthulhu: Doc stares down the rampaging Twink, who goes from full-on berserker rage to sitting on its haunches and whimpering like a puppy.
+- Staring Down Cthulhu: Doc stares down the rampaging Twink, who goes from full-on berserk rage to sitting on its haunches and whimpering like a puppy.

 - Stock Scream: